AdguardTeam/LegalDocs/adguard.com/privacy/extension.html.md

 - Rule text
 - How many times the rule was triggered

-**Why do we need this information:** We automatically optimize filters and remove rules that are rarely used.
+**Why we need this information:** We automatically optimize filters and remove rules that are rarely used.
 To do this, we collect information about which rules are triggered.

 ### Sending a web page complaint